Codecademy/docs/content/uiux/concepts/site-map/site-map.md

 ---
-Title: 'Site Map'
+Title: "Site Map"
-Description: 'A site map is a high-level representation of content hierarchy within a digital interface and define all pages that need to be built and how the content will be organized.'
+Description: "A site map is a high-level representation of content hierarchy within a digital interface and define all pages that need to be built and how the content will be organized."
 Subjects:
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'UI'
+  - "UI"
-  - 'UX'
+  - "UX"
 CatalogContent:
-  - 'intro-to-ui-ux'
+  - "intro-to-ui-ux"
-  - 'path/front-end-engineer-career-path'
+  - "path/front-end-engineer-career-path"
 ---

 A **site map** is a high-level representation of [content hierarchy](https://www.codecademy.com/resources/docs/uiux/content-hierarchy) within a digital interface.
 Site maps define all pages that need to be built and how the content will be organized.